-The nano project was created in 1999 in order to emulate the Pico text editor but improve on it. nano also claims to be 2/3 to 1/8 the size of the Pico binary, which makes it very lean and usable on even the weakest systems. vim, originally developed in 1991, is based on the original vi text editor that was developed in 1976.
-Therefore, like nano, vim aims to improve upon the project that it’s based on.
-As of right now, these two along with emacs are still the top contenders for Terminal text editing.
+The GNU nano (more commonly referred to as “nano”) project was created in 1999 in order to emulate and improve upon the Pico text editor.
+Developers claimed GNU nano to be 2/3 to 1/8 the size of the Pico binary, which made it very lean and usable on even the weakest systems.

 - Autoconf support

 - Case sensitive search function

 - Interactive search and replace